Spherical Coordinates from Persistent Cohomology: Numerical Results

 In this section, we illustrate several interesting cases where the underlying topology is not simply a single sphere, but rather some combination of two spherical sub-domains.
 We show how pruning simplices in a post-process can improve the results and effectively disentangle the subdomains allowing us to develop two maps, one for each feature.
 We begin with two disconnected spheres, which we color red and blue to help disambiguate the points in the embedding.
 Of course, these could be separated in pre-possessing, but, for now, we delay this in order to build intuition.

 We begin by applying our algorithm to this this data set exactly as we did in the previous experiments.
 In the top row of Figure \ref{fig:2ds_con}, we select the feature associated with the red sphere and in the bottom row we select the feature associated with the blue sphere.
-Even though the spheres are disconnected, the points on the blue sphere still contribute to the zero center of mass constraint and result in an unevenly distributed final map.
-However, after pruning these points manually we are able to recover a good representation of each sphere, as shown in the last column of the figure.
+Even though the spheres are disconnected, the points on the blue sphere still contribute to the zero center of mass constraint and result in an unevenly distributed final map (left hand side of Figure \ref{fig:2ds_con}).
+However, after pruning these points manually we are able to recover a good representation of each sphere, as shown in the right hand side of Figure \ref{fig:2ds_con}.
 From this observation, we propose a pruning scheme: After completion of the algorithm, if the results are unsatisfactory, we remove all simplices which have an area less than some threshold (in this case $1e^{-2}$) and apply the minimization procedure again to the remaining points.

 A similar phenomenon appears when applying our algorithm naively to a data set consisting of points sampled from a wedge of two spheres (Figure \ref{fig:2ds_dis}).
 Here there are two main topological features (i.e., two high-persistence bars in the barcode), corresponding to the two spheres.
 Neither feature produces a satisfactory final map since the underlying data is non-spherical (as shown in the left column of Figure \ref{fig:2ds_dis}).
 Note that in the first case, the chosen feature corresponds to the red sphere, and in the second the chosen feature corresponds to the blue sphere.
 In both of these cases, we see that the points associated with the sphere not chosen are mapped very close to a lower dimensional subspace (a line) by the algorithm.
 From this observation we propose to apply the pruning scheme explained above to improve the results.
 Figure \ref{fig:2ds_dis} shows the results before (left column) and after (right column) applying our pruning technique.
 Although the results are not perfect (note that there are still some red points on the blue sphere and vice versa) we observe that the results are much improved.
 Recently, several works have aimed at organizing or disentangling topological features from data sets with noisy barcodes \cite{perea_circular, perea_projective, chen2019topological}.
 We hope to explore this pruning technique in concert with these methods to develop procedures that are robust to noise in future works.